Skip to main content

 Except that it’s not.

-Our nervous system is still shaped by those childhood experiences.
-The way we’re breathing right now—how much space in the room we feel comfortable taking up with our breath—is still shaped by what happened to us in those early years.
+Our nervous system is still shaped by those early experiences.
+The way we’re breathing right now—how much space we feel comfortable taking up in the room with our breath—reflects what happened to us as kids.

 The posture our spine is taking.